poldrack/myconnectome/rnaseq_analyses/README.md

 #### Preprocessing

 * process_rnaseq.py: This Python script generates a set of shell scripts for each RNA-seq dataset, which are then run using the grid on TACC Stampede.
+There is a lot of TACC-specific stuff in here, so it will take some work to get this to run elsewhere.
 The raw read data have been uploaded to the Sequence Read Archive (http://www.ncbi.nlm.nih.gov/sra) and will become available upon publication of the results.
 They can also be requested directly from Russ Poldrack.

 Examples of the scripts used to run each specific processing step are also included: